Do you consent to this website placing cookies on your device? You can find out more by reading our cookies policy.

 U-Battery has conducted an analysis of the potential market size for heavy and energy intensive industrial sites that are seeking to decarbonise.
 Six industries were found to be technically suitable for deploying a U-Battery, and there was a high level of interest amongst energy managers for these industries, with a market size of potentially 200 sites.

-Under the revised AMR programme, the Department for Business, Energy and Industrial Strategy committed to investing up to £44 million into a feasibility and development project, which would help take AMR designs closer to commercialisation.
+Under the revised AMR programme, the Department for Business, Energy and Industrial Strategy (BEIS) committed to investing up to £44 million into a feasibility and development project, which would help take AMR designs closer to commercialisation.

 AMRs are categorised within a broad group of advanced nuclear reactors, distinct from conventional reactors, which use pressurised or boiling water for primary cooling.